 The term mobility in electronics refers to the ability to move.
-Mobility of electron in semiconductors gives the idea of the movement of the electrons in the semiconductor materials.
-The mobility of free electrons and holes are not same and it depends on many factors.
-In this article, we are going to discuss the electrical mobility of electrons and holes in semiconductors and conductors.
+Electrical mobility of an electron in a semiconductor gives the idea of the movement of the electron when the material is placed in an electric field.
+The mobility of free electrons and holes is not the same.
+It depends on many factors like the strength of the applied electric field, the distance of the charge from the field, etc. In this article, we’re going to discuss the electrical mobility of electrons and holes in semiconductors and conductors.

 Contents in this article: